Materials-Consortia/OPTIMADE/optimade.md

 * **Queryable property**: An entry property that can be referred to in the filtering of results.
   See section [5.
 API Filtering Format Specification](#h.5) for more information on formulating filters on properties.
   The definitions of specific properties in [6.
 Entry List](#h.6) states which ones MUST be queryable and which are RECOMMENDED.
 * **ID**: The ID entry property is a unique identifier referencing a specific entry in the database.
+  The following constraints and conventions apply to IDs:
-  Taken together, the ID and entry type MUST uniquely identify the entry.
+  * Taken together, the ID and entry type MUST uniquely identify the entry.
-  IDs MUST be URL-safe strings; in particular, they MUST NOT contain commas.
+  * IDs MUST be URL-safe strings; in particular, they MUST NOT contain commas.
-  Reasonably short IDs are encouraged and SHOULD NOT be longer than 255 characters.
+  * Reasonably short IDs are encouraged and SHOULD NOT be longer than 255 characters.
-  IDs do not need to be immutable, and MUST NOT be a reserved word.
+  * IDs do NOT need to be immutable.
+  * IDs may not be the word `info`.
 * **Immutable ID**: A unique identifier that specifies a specific resource in a database that MUST be immutable.
-* **Reserved words**: The only reserved word in this standard is: `info`.
 * **Response format**: The data format for the HTTP response, which can be selected using the `response_format` URL query parameter.
   For more info, see [3.3.1.
 Response Format](#h.3.3.1).
 * **Field**: The key used in response formats that return data in associative-array-type data structures.
   This is particularly relevant for the default JSON-based response format.
 In this case, **field** refers to the name part of the name-value pairs of JSON objects.

-## Data types
+## <a name="h.2.1">2.1.
+Data types</a>

 An API implementation handles data types and their representations in three different contexts:

 * In the HTTP URL query filter, see [5.
 API Filtering Format Specification](#h.5).
 * In the HTTP response.
-The default response format is a JSON-based and thus uses JSON data types.
+The default response format is JSON-based and thus uses JSON data types.
   However, other response formats may use different data types.
 For more info, see [3.3.
 Responses](#h.3.3).
-* The underlying database backend(s) from which the implementation serves data has its own set of data types.
+* The underlying database backend(s) from which the implementation serves data.

 Hence, entry properties are described in this proposal using context-independent types that are assumed to have some form of representation in all contexts.
 They are as follows: